-Learn how to find affordable flood insurance in Flagler County.
+Find affordable flood insurance in Flagler County.

 Flagler County sits on the northeast coast of Florida, 24 miles north of Daytona Beach and 31 miles south of St. Augustine.
-Flagler County residents enjoy the region’s 18-mile long beachfront; more than 90 miles of trails for hiking, biking, and paddling; and 40 parks and preserves.
+Flagler County residents enjoy the region’s 18-mile-long beachfront; more than 90 miles of trails for hiking, biking, and paddling; and 40 parks and preserves.

-Flagler County’s proximity to scenic beaches mean the area is prone to floods.
+Flagler County's proximity to scenic beaches means the area is prone to floods.
 Tropical Storm Eta caused such severe flooding recently that a manatee swam through a man’s front lawn.
-Even without surprise manatee cameos, floods are memorable for the extensive damage they cause.
+Even without surprise manatee cameos, and floods are memorable for the extensive damage they cause.
 Homeowners insurance doesn’t cover flood damage – you need flood insurance for that.

-Luckily, you can add flood protection as an endorsement on your homeowners policy with Kin instead of purchasing a separate (and usually more expensive) policy from the National Flood Insurance Program (NFIP).
+Luckily, you can add flood protection as an endorsement on your homeowners' policy with Kin instead of purchasing a separate (and usually more expensive) policy from the National Flood Insurance Program (NFIP).

 Your rates will vary depending on your exact location and your home’s safety features.
 For an accurate quote, contact us!

 Flagler County flood zones can impact how much you pay for flood insurance.
 FEMA’s flood hazard map for Flagler County can help you understand which areas are most at risk for flooding.

 These areas have a 1% annual chance of flooding or a 26% chance of flooding during a 30-year mortgage.

 An A flood zone has a 100-year floodplain with no determinable base flood elevation (BFE), while AE zones have a 100-year floodplain with determinable BFEs.
 A BFE is the height to which a flood is expected to rise during a base flood.
 A base flood, also called a 100-year flood, is a flood that has a one % chance of exceeding base elevation in any given year.